WORKSHOP SERIES

 thinking-with: Édouard Glissant, Suzanne Césaire, Aimé Césaire, Wifredo Lam

-our next workshop is: w.1.2 rituals of technology
+our next workshop is: w.1.6 an ethic of sand

 previous workshops